Moldovan-Paul/TravelWise/README.md

 ### Flights Section Demo

-The following GIF shows an example of both round trip and one way flight searches.
+The following GIF shows this section's functionality through an example of both round trip and one way flight searches.